greenelab/annorxiver_manuscript/content/reviewers_response.md

 **While a more optimal distance metric could make some difference in performance, it wouldn't substantially change the issue of the background frequency whereby some mega journals have published orders of magnitude more manuscripts than others.
 We feel that the two approaches together (nearest publications, nearest centroids) provide a reasonable solution that can be effectively integrated into a web interface.
 The reviewer's additional comment about implementing an explicit adjustment for the distributional shift is quite insightful and would likely be a path to improved performance.
-We could imagine using something like orthogonal Procrustes to align the preprint-publication vector spaces before performing search.
+We could imagine using something like Orthogonal Procrustes to align the preprint-publication vector spaces before performing search.
 We also recently added the capability to automatically update the search indices, which makes implementing this more challenging (we'd want to check the alignments each time), so we didn't implement this at this time but we agree with the reviewer that this is an important path to explore for improved performance in the future.**

 > I love the web application!